maciejsmolinski/orchy/README.md

 /Users/maciejsmolinski/git/orchestrator

 [Log] Executing git branch
-Program "git branch" exited with code "undefined" and status "128"
+fatal: not a git repository (or any of the parent directories): .git Process exited with status code 128

 [Err] Execution FAILED
 ```